icco/nanowrimo/novel.md

 ## Chapter Two

-I was able to sell most of my possesions, but I keep two bags of supplies, my laptop, and a semi-automatic rifle I stole from the Air Force base.
+I was able to sell most of my possesions so I could carry everything in one trip, but I kept two bags of supplies, my laptop, and a semi-automatic rifle I stole from the Air Force base.
 I move into my new loft.
 It contains a couch, a TV and a bed.
 It even has a small fridge and hot plate.
 The bathroom works, although there is no hot water.